Top observables as precise probes of the ALP: Comparison with experimental results

 \section{Comparison with experimental results}

 To probe ALPs with mass between 10 GeV and $2m_t$, we examine their corrections to $t \bar t$ observables.
+In our analysis, the renormalization and factorization scales are set at a dynamical scale

+where $f=t,\bar{t}$ are top and antitop quarks at parton level and $m_T(f)$ is their transverse mass.
 As shown in \figref{fig:Ctt20}, the presence of an ALP modifies the kinematic distributions of top-antitop production.
 A detailed analysis can be found in \cite{Phan:2023dqw}.
 Among the distributions studied, $m_{t \bar t}$ and $p_T(t)$ distributions are most sensitive to ALP corrections.
 In both distributions, the overall ALP contribution is negative, suppressing the normalized distributions at low energy, while at high energy, ALPs enhance the distributions.
 In the $m_{t \bar t}$ distribution, this enhancement arises primarily from real ALP emission, while in the $ p_T(t)$ distribution, the momentum dependence of ALP-gluon coupling enhances the s-channel tree-level contribution to the cross section at high energy.
 For a detailed discussion of ALP effects on angular distributions, see \cite{Phan:2023dqw}.

 To obtain a bound on the ALP couplings $\ctt$ and $c_{GG}$, we fit our theoretical predictions with data from CMS \cite{CMS:2021vhb}, taking into account both theoretical and experimental uncertainties.
 We find that for $c_{GG}(\Lambda) = 0,$ the invariant mass distribution is better suited to probe the ALP-top coupling.
 Although both the $m_{t\bar t}$ and $p_T(t)$ distributions are enhanced at high energy, the large theoretical and statistical uncertainties in the tails of these distributions mean that these energy enhancements do not significantly impact the fitting results.
 This, however, may not hold in the future, as more precise measurements of the high-energy tails become available from ATLAS and CMS.